Yairama/Yairama/README.md

 Hello there! 😊

-It's Yair here, your friendly Data Scientist!
+It's Yair here, your friendly Tech Friend!
 I have a blast working on Machine Learning, Data Science, and Data Analysis projects.
 But most of all, I absolutely love programming! 🚀👨‍💻

 * 📍 I'm based in the vibrant city of Lima, Peru!
 * 💼 Check out my portfolio (coming soon!)